Sustainable communities - Tidy Towns

-Remember to look for appliances with a high energy star rating.
+And if you are in the market for a new electrical appliance, remember to look out for appliances with a high energy star rating.

-Mains water and sewage in the Cessnock Local Government Area (LGA) is provided by Hunter Water and any issues with these systems should be reported directly to Hunter Water.
+Mains water and sewage in the Cessnock Local Government Area (LGA) is provided by Hunter Water (Hunter Water) and any issues with these systems should be reported directly to Hunter Water.

 Council monitors any on-site sewage management systems and is responsible for undertaking inspections of all systems within the LGA.

 Greener vehicle buying

 If you need to buy a car, check the green vehicle guide to compare the air pollution and greenhouse emissions of vehicles.

 Hybrids and electric cars are emerging as viable alternatives to reduce fuel consumption and greenhouse gas emissions.
 If you are considering a hybrid/electric vehicle, have a look at the Electric Vehicle Council website.